TheDoctor200/MinecraftDungeonsLauncher/README.md

 a project by TheDoctor
 </p>
 <p align=center>
-brought to life with the goal to make the already amazing Minecraft Dungeons Game better and keeping it alive with mods and more.
+brought to life with the goal to make the already amazing Minecraft Dungeons Game better and keeping it alive with an offline mode to enjoy it on the go :)
 </p>

 ---